Director

 More about Allison

-Allison is a Research in Medicine student in her first year of Medicine at Dalhousie University.
-She holds a bachelor’s degree in Kinesiology, also from Dalhousie University.
-Allison’s project involves looking at some of the barriers to participation in the Dementia Moves protocol.
+Allison’s project involves looking at barriers and facilitators for participation in the Dementia Moves intervention protocol.
 Allison developed a strong interest in working with geriatric populations during her time in undergrad, where she regularly volunteered with the LiveWell Program at the YMCA.
 She is very excited to see where this research project takes her in the future!

 Meet the Staff